gopiks/di-libs/src/data/README.md

 # TO DO
-- dataframe
+- dataframe -- use Array instead of dataframe
-- plots
+- plots -- Modify Array prototype
-- external data connectors
+- external data connectors - To do